-Non-affiliated persons and members of the University community who are not UVM Reporters are strongly urged to notify AAEO when they receive information that incidents of discrimination or harassment prohibited by this Policy have occurred.
+Individuals who are not UVM Reporters are strongly urged to notify the Office of Equal Opportunity when they receive information that incidents of discrimination or harassment prohibited by this Policy have occurred.

 Statement on Privacy; Requests for Anonymity

 With respect to any disclosures made under this Policy, the University cannot guarantee confidentiality, but will make all reasonable efforts to protect the privacy of all involved, in accordance with applicable state and federal law, while balancing the need to gather information to assess the report and to take steps to eliminate any discrimination or harassment, prevent its recurrence, and remedy its effects.